FullStackPE/drkiq/README.md

       sudo lsof -i :5432

-  So postgres is using that port.
-Just shut down postgres:
+  So we'll find out that `postgres` is using that port.
+Just shut down `postgres`:

       sudo /etc/init.d/postgresql stop

   Same for the other errors.
 For example, with `redis`:

       sudo lsof -i :6379
+      # Guess what: it's redis-server!
       sudo /etc/init.d/redis-server stop

   Then we can give again: